For all inquiry projects

 Ethics Plan For Inquiries Involving People

 This form addresses the basic ethical provisions that all investigators need to build into their project designs, whatever the type of project being undertaken.
 It should be completed by any St. Olaf investigator conducting any kind of inquiry project studying people.
-If a project involves non-St. Olaf participants, dissemination outside St. Olaf, greater than minimum risk, or vulnerable subjects (see below), a completed ethics plan must be attached to the Request for IRB Advice or Application for IRB Review.
+If a project involves non-St. Olaf participants, dissemination outside St. Olaf, greater than minimal risk, or vulnerable subjects (see below), a completed ethics plan must be attached to the Request for IRB Advice or Application for IRB Review.

 For most inquiry projects